yalang/ya/README.md

 It converts the arabic text into executable python code and execute it.
 In real you can code anything which you can code in python, but this is in starting phase and is not stable yet.

-This is in completely basic and experimental phase.

 > It is recommended to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) It support RTL text direction and you can see .قلب extension easily.
 The development for plugin to support qalblang is in progress.

 As of now it has support for MacOS only.